nestordemeure/nestordemeure.github.io/content/about/research.md

 This talk (given in 2021 for the *Rencontres Arithmétiques de l'Informatique Mathématique 2021*) covers my work on *encapsulated error*, a method designed to measure the numerical error of computations while being efficient enough to be applied to large parallel applications running on a supercomputer.

-*This work has been submitted to a journal but is not published yet, you can find more information in my Ph.D.*
+It has since been published as a paper.

 #### [AI-augmented linear solvers: using machine learning to predict the convergence profile of a linear solver](https://youtu.be/kXwPJAPwLz0?list=PLr1vc4ZveozN3DCzlIxJd_oLG9MpLev1B) (machine learning)